 The following Service Levels will be used as a benchmark for the Tip-Off Service:

-95% of tip offs to be disseminated to the relevant Gas Supplier, Electricity Supplier and/or Network Distributor within 24 hours.
+95% of tip offs to be disseminated to the relevant Electricity Supplier and/or Network Distributor within 24 hours.

+95% of tip offs relating to gas theft to be matched to MPRN and submitted to Xoserve for matching to supplier within 24 hours.
+Dissemination to the Supplier and/or Network Distributor will take place within 24 hours of receipt of the relevant information from Xoserve.